- Overnight in boutique hotels in small towns and islands of the Dalmatian coast

 In the company of your expert local guide, explore charming Trogir.
 Continue by cart and private chauffer to Solin and Split.
 Visit a small olive oil production in the countryside near Split, taste the oil and enjoy a home-made traditional dinner.

 Take a scenic route along the cost and come to Šibenik, the oldest native Croatian city on the Adriatic.
 Take a scenic drive to Krka National Park, hike and swim underneath the chilling waterfalls and find out all about a traditional way of life in one of the nearby villages of the Dalmatian countryside.

 Transfer to the small island of Vis by private boat and explore “The Forbidden Island”.
 Take a full day private excursion by boat to the island of Hvar.
 Take the roads less traveled through islands lavender fields, olive groves and vineyards.
 Enjoy the magical view from the highest point on the island and a succulent dinner set in a village olive grove.

 Next, continue to the peaceful town of Vela Luka on Korčula Island.
 Explore the island and magical town of Korčula, the birth of Marco Polo.
 Next, transfer to Lopud, the nicest of all three of the Elaphite Islands.
-Spend some time at leisure here, opt in to visit Dubrovnik and perhaps try to really understand the true meaning of the phrase “easy does it”.> Book
+Spend some time at leisure here, opt in to visit Dubrovnik and perhaps try to really understand the true meaning of the phrase “easy does it”.Request Booking

 Day 1: Arrive Trogir